Open Search

 A PhD in Clinical Psychology is a great way to expand your knowledge and skills and increase your career options in the field of clinical science.
 The clinical psychology PhD program trains clinical students to conduct psychological assessment and research.
 With a focus on mental health and human behavior, the PhD program prepares you to understand the psychological processes underlying human behavior and the tools used to apply this knowledge in clinical practice, improving communities’ health and well-being.

 Whether you’re helping patients with anxiety disorders or studying new advancements in cognitive-behavioral therapy, our APA-accredited Clinical Psychology PhD programs will help you gain the clinical skills needed to get to where you want to be in the mental healthcare industry.
+This graduate program emphasizes a strong foundation in science and clinical area practice.
+Students will engage deeply in foundational coursework, including psychological theories, assessment, and therapeutic techniques, while also participating in supervised practicum and internship experiences.
 You will explore deeper into developmental psychology, community psychology, health psychology, social psychology, and cognitive psychology to name a few in the broad spectrum of psychological science.
 The California School of Professional Psychology (CSPP) offers four PhD degree programs in Clinical Psychology: Fresno, Los Angeles, San Diego, and San Francisco Bay Area, each accredited by the American Psychological Association (APA).
 Our experienced faculty members in the program teach challenging courses that meet a variety of guidelines outlined by the APA and offer unparalleled education within the mental health field.
 Explore our programs below.

 To learn more about this program and other offerings, visit our CSPP-dedicated microsite.
 You’ll find videos featuring our university president, dean of CSPP, and faculty, along with numerous interactive features!